 Everton’s Transfer Market History Proved Big Money Doesn’t Equal SuccessBy Ryan G • Jun 1st, 2021 • Category: News |

 Long gone are the days where a world-class player could be picked up for just a few hundred thousand as new signing fees range well into the lol tens of millions these days, it’s often why looking back at earlier club acquisitions can show just how influential some of the earliest signings were, particularly with the cost to obtain the player too.
-Understanding the transfer market has certainly become a skill in itself as some online services here for example even offer a way to wager on possible transfers – but looking back at Everton’s past, who have been some of the most influential singings for the club?
+Looking back at Everton’s past, who have been some of the most influential singings for the club?
 Ironically some of the clubs best signings have cost the club next to nothing.

 Gareth Barry – Perhaps topping the list of any looking back at the clubs biggest signings, Barry is not only loved by Everton fans but is a prominent figure in English football in its entirety.
 Taken from Manchester City back in 2013 for a nominal fee, he had managed to enter the elite club of a few players racking up over 600 club appearances and showing no signs of ageing even toward the end of his career displaying a huge amount of consistency week after week.
 It’s rare to be able to find such an impactful addition particularly at such a low cost – also showing that you don’t need to be a huge goal scorer to have an important presence on a team.